alvr-org/ALVR/wiki/Settings-tutorial.md

 ## Prerequisites

-* You have installed the ALVR server on your PC, and the ALVR client on your HMD.
+* You have installed the ALVR streamer on your PC, and the ALVR client on your HMD.
 * You can reach the SteamVR void (or the SteamVR home) and are able to launch games.

 ## Step 1: choose resolution, refresh rate, codec